Ashok0/EnderalVR/README.md

 [**R.A.S.S - Rain Ash And Snow Shaders v3.2.2**](https://www.nexusmods.com/skyrimspecialedition/mods/22780?tab=files): "R.A.S.S." adds visual effects to the Player and NPCs during certain conditions.

+[**Smoking Torches and Candles SSE v1.76**](https://www.nexusmods.com/skyrimspecialedition/mods/8607): A modification that adds a smoke particle effect to torches used by the player and the NPCs as well as those mounted to the wall.
+Optional component will add a smoke particle effect to most candles in the game world.
+- Added for smoking candles.
+Smoking torches appears to not always function.

 [**SkyVRaan - Shimmering VR Waters v1.0.1**](https://www.nexusmods.com/skyrimspecialedition/mods/30571?tab=files): Adds a fake reflection effect to Skyrim VR's outdoor water.
 It breaks up the distant LOD, shows wave movement on the distant water, and gives an illusion of water depth in the distance.
 Also has improved realism and clarity of near water.
 - Requires patching with Synthesis.